-ENG 245 ADVANCED WRITING IS DESIGNED FOR THOSE STUDENTS WHO HAVE DEMONSTRATED THEIR COMPETENCE IN THE BASIC TECHNIQUES OF EXPOSITORY WRITING AND THE MECHANICS OF LANGUAGE.
+ENG 245 ADVANCED WRITING (w) IS DESIGNED FOR THOSE STUDENTS WHO HAVE DEMONSTRATED THEIR COMPETENCE IN THE BASIC TECHNIQUES OF EXPOSITORY WRITING AND THE MECHANICS OF LANGUAGE.
 THE OBJECT OF THE COURSE IS TO DIRECT STUDENTS AWAY FROM STRUCTURED, RESEARCH COMPOSITION TO DRAWING CREATIVE MATERIAL FROM THEIR OWN MINDS AND EXPERIENCE.
 PREREQUISITE: ENG 104.
 3 CREDITS.

 ENG 246 CREATIVE WRITING INVOLVES THE THEORY OF BOTH THE SHORT STORY AND POETRY, WITH A STUDY OF SELECTED EXAMPLES OF THE GENRES.
 PRACTICE IN WRITING BOTH SHORT STORIES AND POETRY IS GIVEN.
 PREREQUISITE: ENG 104 OR ITS EQUIVALENT.
+FULFILLS CREATIVE ARTS REQUIREMENT IN THE ELECTIVE CORE.
+PREREQUISITE: ENG 104.
 3 CREDITS.

 ENG 305 ADVANCED GRAMMAR AND USAGE IS INTENDED FOR STUDENTS WHO ALREADY HAVE A SOLID BACKGROUND IN GRAMMAR AND WISH TO EXTEND THEIR KNOWLEDGE AND APPRECIATION OF GRAMMATICAL PRINCIPLES.
 IT IS REQUIRED OF ALL ENGLISH MAJORS.
 PREREQUISITE: ENG 104 OR EQUIVALENT, OR CONSENT OF INSTRUCTOR.
+PREREQUISITE: ENG 104.
 3 CREDITS.

 ENG 315 AMERICAN MULTICULTURAL LITERATURES STUDENTS READ SELECTIONS OF CONTEMPORARY AMERICAN LITERATURE IN SEVERAL GENRES THAT DEMONSTRATE THE INTERPLAY AMONG WRITERS OF DIFFERENT BACKGROUNDS.
+3 CREDITS.

-ENG 341 AMERICAN LITERATURE I SURVEYS THE ROMANTIC AND REALIST TRADITIONS OF AMERICAN LITERATURE AS THEY DEVELOP AND FORM THE BASIS FOR WHAT HAS BECOME THE MODERN ENTITY.
+ENG 341 AMERICAN LITERATURE I (w) SURVEYS THE ROMANTIC AND REALIST TRADITIONS OF AMERICAN LITERATURE AS THEY DEVELOP AND FORM THE BASIS FOR WHAT HAS BECOME THE MODERN ENTITY.
 REPRESENTATIVE WRITERS SUCH AS POE, HAWTHORNE, MELVILLE, CRANE AND SELECTED POETS SUCH AS WHITMAN AND DICKINSON ARE CONSIDERED FOR THEIR INFLUENCE ON THE DEVELOPMENT OF AMERICAN LITERATURE.
 PREREQUISITE: ENG 103.
 3 CREDITS HOURS.

-ENG 342 AMERICAN LITERATURE II SURVEYS THE DEVELOPMENT OF AMERICAN LITERATURE FROM THE LATTER PART OF THE 19TH CENTURY TO THE PRESENT.
+ENG 342 AMERICAN LITERATURE II (w) SURVEYS THE DEVELOPMENT OF AMERICAN LITERATURE FROM THE LATTER PART OF THE 19TH CENTURY TO THE PRESENT.
 REPRESENTATIVE WRITERS SUCH AS TWAIN, JAMES, FITZGERALD, FAULKNER, HEMINGWAY, UPDIKE, OATES, AND POETS SUCH AS FROST, STEVENS, POUND, ELIOT, ROETHKE, AND WILBUR WILL BE STUDIED.
 PREREQUISITE: ENG 103.
-3 CREDITS.
+3 CREDITS